 Fall 2018: The Graduate School administers a PhD career outcomes survey to a second sample of 2,200 doctoral alumni three, eight, and 15 years after graduation.
 The response rate is 33%.

 Winter 2019: The Graduate School publishes a data visualization of PhD employment outcomes based on the first two years of alumni survey data.

 Spring 2019: The Graduate School administers a career aspirations survey to a second sample of 1,200 PhD students in their second and fifth years of study.
 The response rate is 32%.

 Summer 2019: The Graduate School releases its first data brief, focused on PhD career preferences, outcomes, and alignment based on the first two years of student and alumni survey data.

 Fall 2019: The Graduate School administers a PhD career outcomes survey to a third sample of approximately 2,200 doctoral alumni three, eight, and 15 years after graduation.
-The Graduate School also releases a second data brief focused on PhD training and professional development based on the first two years of student and alumni survey data.

 Spring 2020: The Graduate School administers a career aspirations survey to a third sample of approximately 1,100 PhD students in their second and fifth years of study.